 When I first had these in Sicily, I had no idea they were brussels sprouts.
-They were served with a filet of almond crusted tuna and I still dream of this meal consumed by seaside.
-The prep is time consuming but it is worth it because my kids always ask for seconds!
+They were served with a filet of almond crusted tuna and I still dream of this meal consumed by the seaside.
+The prep is time-consuming but it is worth it because my kids always ask for seconds!

 Toast some raw walnuts in a frying pan – just for a minute to release the natural oils and fragrance.
 Put them on a plate to cool.

 In the same frying pan add a bit of olive oil (or if you want to add some meat, sauté the pancetta and skip the oil), walnut oil, or even just a touch of water and sauté the brussels sprout leaves until they turn a brighter shade of green (5-6 minutes) but still retain their shape.
 Squeeze half a lemon over the top and toss in the walnuts flipping it all together while the pan is hot.
 Plate immediately and serve with any lean protein on top or on the side.

 Set before dinner or in place of lunch – hard-boiled eggs sprinkled with paprika, Italian meats, and every in-season vegetable we can find accompanied by fruit platters and nuts.
 Before dinner, we often set out the cut vegetables antipasti style and the kids snack while waiting for the main course.
 We add protein and nuts and pickled vegetables for lunch.

 Something we discovered in Tuscany is the sweetness of pickling with balsamic vinegar.
 If you roast a bag of beets, peel and slice them, you are ready to preserve them.
 Pour a cup of balsamic vinegar and some dried oregano into a Tupperware.
 Put the sliced beets into the balsamic and enjoy whenever your meat needs a kick or you need a little crunch.
 The balsamic is the perfect balance to the earthy beets and it is so easy and long-lasting!